 Day 7 – Machu Picchu

-This is the day you’ve been waiting for, as you get to fully explore Machu Picchu.
+This is the day on this Peru itinerary you’ve been waiting for, as you get to fully explore Machu Picchu.
 It’s recommended you get a super early start and get to the ruins when they open at 6am.
 Take a 2-hour guided tour and explore on your own, before returning to Aguas Calientes to catch your train back to Cusco.

 Note, some trains only go as far as Ollantaytambo and you will need to book a bus or private vehicle transfer back to Cusco.

 Day 8 – Cusco to Puno